 Hydroxychloroquine and chloroquine are generally considered safe for most people.
 Side effects may include stomach pain, nausea, vomiting, headache and sometimes itchiness.

 However, these drugs can cause health complications, including retinal damage, in some people.
 Also, people with psoriasis, heart arrhythmia, kidney disease or liver disease may be at risk of complications from the drugs.

-As the COVID-19 pandemic continues, there are reports of abnormal heart rhythms in coronavirus patients who are treated with hydroxychloroquine and chloroquine.
-This heart problem is seen often when these drugs are given in combination with azithromycin or other medicines.
+There are reports of abnormal heart rhythms in coronavirus patients who were treated with hydroxychloroquine and chloroquine.
+This heart problem was seen often when these drugs were given in combination with azithromycin or other medicines.

-Patients who rely on these drugs to treat autoimmune conditions such as lupus rarely experience eye damage.
+Patients who rely on hydroxychloroquine and chloroquine to treat autoimmune conditions (such as lupus) rarely have eye damage.
 Only about 1% to 2% of patients develop retinal problems during a 5-year course of treatment.

 There are certain conditions that may make people more prone to retinal damage from hydroxychloroquine and chloroquine.
 Patients with the highest risk tend to be older than 50, have a history of a retinal disease such as macular degeneration or have previously taken tamoxifen for breast cancer.

 COVID-19 patients were given roughly twice the dosage of these drugs than normally given for autoimmune problems, but they only took them for 1-2 weeks.
 It is unlikely that this dose will cause retinal problems.

 What are signs of retina problems from malaria drugs?